Jacob Aikhionbare

-Jacob Aikhionbare (born 21 October 1984) is a Nigerian footballer.
-He plays for Thai Premier League clubside Thai Port F.C.

-Jacob scored 9 goals from 33 appearances in his first season for Thai Port after joining from NPL team Sunshine Stars F.C.
+Jacob Aikhionbare (born 21 October 1984) is a Nigerian association football player.
+He plays for Thai Premier League's Thai Port F.C..
+During his first season, he scored 9 goals from 33 appearances after joining from Nigeria's Sunshine Stars F.C.

-He came on as a substitute in the 2010 Thai League Cup final and won a winner's medal after Thai Port defeated Buriram PEA F.C.
-2–1.
+Aikhionbare was a substitute in the finals of the 2010 Thai League Cup, where he won a winner's medal after his club defeated Buriram PEA F.C..

 He penned a new 2-year contract in December 2010.